 top of page

-Alisha Jacob is a 23-year-old actor based in Melbourne, Australia.
-A Kiwi with Indian roots, her passion for the performing arts began at 14.
+Alisha Jacob is a 23-year-old Indian-Kiwi actor based in Melbourne, Australia.

-This early interest evolved into a deep commitment to the craft, with formative roles in productions such as Shakespeare’s Othello and A Midsummer Night’s Dream, both of which led her to the renowned Sheilah Winn Shakespeare Festival in Wellington.
+Alisha's formative roles started in productions such as Shakespeare’s Othello and A Midsummer Night’s Dream, both of which led her to the renowned Sheilah Winn Shakespeare Festival in Wellington.

 In 2022, Alisha took on the titular role in Antigone, Jean Anouilh’s contemporary reimagining of the Greek tragedy, and collaborated with internationally acclaimed choreographer-director Ross McCormack in Mimic Another, a physical theatre work that deepened her exploration of movement-based storytelling.